 At The Law Offices of Charlotte Christian and Associates, our family law attorneys work with individuals and families to establish paternity, parental rights, child support, and visitation.
 If necessary, we can also help individuals secure documentation showing they are not the child’s biological or legal parent.

-We represent clients facing divorce, custody, child support, and related concerns.
-In some of these cases, we need to establish or disprove paternity.
 We know how this process works and can guide you through it every step of the way.
 We understand this can prove challenging for everyone involved, and you can feel strong emotions.